mintedreward/heartmail/stamps-specs/sw-2011-filter-service-paymail-extension.md

 Introduction
 ------------

-An extension to paymail that specifies the paymail host offers a filter service.
+An extension to email2 that specifies the email2 host offers a filter service.